Peter-Toman/simple-data-warehouse/README.md

 type   | meaning in context to condition value |       forbiden attributes
 ---------------------------------------------------------------------------------------
 EQ     |       equals to value                 |
+NE     |    not equals to value                |
-LIKE   |  data value contains condition value  | clicks, impressions, ctr, date LE     |   less or equals than value           |  campaignName, dataSourceName GE     |   greater or equals than value        |  campaignName, dataSourceName
+LIKE   |  data value contains condition value  | clicks, impressions, ctr, date LE     |   less or equals than value           |  campaignName, dataSourceName GE     |   greater or equals than value        |  campaignName, dataSourceName LT     |        less than value                |  campaignName, dataSourceName GT     |        greater than value             |  campaignName, dataSourceName

 ```